Transportation Services Index Frequently Asked Questions

 The index does not include intercity bus, sight seeing services, taxi service, private automobile usage, or bicycling and other nonmotorized means of transportation.

 The components have been selected to give the best coverage possible of the for-hire transportation industry, subject to current limitations on the availability of monthly data.
-They are grouped to conform to the classifications used in the National Income and Product Accounts.
+They are grouped together to match the classifications used in the National Income and Product Accounts.

 Economists, forecasters, and others use monthly economic measures to understand the performance of the economy, to understand the short-term relationships among different sectors of the economy, and to forecast the performance of the economy, particularly business cycles.
 To do this they use measures called "indicators," such as employment, manufacturing production, sales, business inventories, purchasing managers' plans, and consumer confidence, among other things.
 In addition to giving information that is valuable in its own right, the indicators often have a relationship with the growth of the economy, measured by Gross Domestic Product (GDP).